On this page

 User properties are attributes specific to individual users.
 Examples of user properties include location, language, account type, money spent, or player type.

-For recommendations around which user properties to track, see the Amplitude Data Taxonomy Playbook
+For recommendations on which user properties to track, refer to the Amplitude Data Taxonomy Playbook.

 Amplitude SDKs include several user property operations you can use to update user property values:

-• setOnce: Set the value only if the value hasn't already been set
+• setOnce: Set the value only if the value isn't already set.

-You can also use the Identify API to update the values of a user's user properties without having to send another event.
-The new values apply to the next event sent organically by that user.
+You can also use the Identify API to update the values of a user's user properties without sending another event.
+The new values apply to the next event the user sends organically.

 Instrument group types

-To use Amplitude's account-level reporting feature, you have to instrument group types.
-Account-level reporting lets you count by a distinct user property group, which in turn enables you to process data at the groups level, instead of the individual users level.
+To use Amplitude's account-level reporting feature, instrument group types.
+Account-level reporting lets you count by a distinct user property group, which lets you process data at the groups level instead of the individual users level.
 Amplitude allows a maximum of five group types.
-If you're using a third party tool to instrument Amplitude (mParticle, Segment, Tealium), this maximum threshold may be lower based on the partner's limitations.
+If you use a third-party tool to instrument Amplitude (mParticle, Segment, Tealium), this maximum threshold might be lower based on the partner's limitations.

 How Amplitude tracks unique users and sessions

 Amplitude tracks unique users through a system of user IDs, device IDs, and Amplitude IDs.
-To learn more, check out this article on tracking unique users.
+To learn more, refer to tracking unique users.

 In Amplitude, a session is a single continuous period of time a user is active within your product.
-Session IDs send with every event, enabling Amplitude to track them.
-To find out more about how this works, see the Help Center article on tracking sessions in Amplitude.
+Session IDs send with every event, which lets Amplitude track them.
+For more information, refer to tracking sessions in Amplitude.

-This section details some Amplitude SDK configuration options that are popularly modified.
+This section details Amplitude SDK configuration options that users commonly modify.

 • minTimeBetweenSessions (iOS/Android): The minimum time your app must be backgrounded before a new session begins.